gulundin/gulundin.github.io/_posts/2019-10-26-di-frameworks-are-dynamic-binding.md

 scoped[^dynamic-languages].
 Dynamic scoping makes it hard to figure what our program actually does, without executing it, and that's not a quality we want our programs to exhibit.

-Dynamic scoping might seem dubious at first glance, but I'm going to argue that one of the biggest advances in software engineering these past 20 years[^debatable] essentially boils down emulating dynamic scoping in lexically scoped languages.
-I'm talking about dependency injection.
+Dynamic scoping might seem dubious at first glance, but I'm going to argue that it can be tamed, and that it can then can be used to accomplish dependency injection with fewer drawbacks than other methods.
+First, let's survey those other methods.

-## Dependency injection
+## Dependency injection via objects
 Let's switch example language to java.

 Consider the following piece of hypothetical code which handles an order in a web shop: